ARS-SWRC/GEE-KGCC/README.md

 import ee
 #This will open a web browser for log-in steps.
 ee.Authenticate()
-geeusername = 'andrewfullhart' #Enter your GEE username. ee.Initialize(project='ee-' + geeusername)
+geeusername = 'yourusername' #Enter your GEE username. ee.Initialize(project='ee-' + geeusername)
 #ee should be initialized before importing geekgcc.
 import geekgcc